Is Matcha healthy?

 What is Matcha?

 Matcha is a finely ground powder made from specially grown and processed green tea leaves.
-Unlike regular green tea, where leaves are steeped in water, matcha involves consuming the entire leaf.
+Unlike regular green tea, where the leaves are steeped in water, matcha involves consuming the entire leaf.
 This method ensures that you get more nutrients and antioxidants compared to traditional green tea.

 Nutritional Profile of Matcha